Acute renal failure (AKI)

 A small proportion of people don’t recover and end up with end-stage renal failure.
 This is unusual.

-Acknowledgements: The author of this page was Neil Turner.
-It was first published in March 2010 and reviewed in June 2010 by Caroline Whitworth.
-The date is was last modified is shown in the footer.
+Acknowledgements: The authors of this page were Neil Turner and Caroline Whitworth.
+It was first published in 2010.
+The date it was last modified is shown in the footer.